JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="saml-settings.png" alt="SAML settings in TeamCity" width="706"/>

-See more details about this authentication module in [this article](configuring-authentication-settings.md#HTTP+SAML+2.0).
+For details about this authentication module, refer to [this article](configuring-authentication-settings.md#HTTP+SAML+2.0).

 As soon as the connection between TeamCity and your SSO provider is established, users will see a new authentication button on the TeamCity login form.
 To sign in, they will need to click it and confirm the authentication on the provider's side.